// How Do I Forecast Profitable Growth?

 // revenue × margin − ad spend, before fixed & opex

 Every row hits the same contribution margin.
-Lower efficiency (higher MER) is viable — it just requires more revenue and more spend to get there.
+Lower efficiency (higher MER) is viable, it just requires more revenue and more spend to get there.

-// Plan for Profit
+// Plan for take-home profit

 Net Profit Goal (monthly)